LukaszLapaj/AirPurifierDriver/README.md

 ```
 "enableAirly": false;
 ```
-Set up database connection `db.mjs`.
-All the necessary fields will be created automatically.
+Go to `db.mjs` and set up database connection.
+All the necessary fields in database will be created automatically.
 ```
 const host = "localhost";
 const port = "5432";